Am I the only one who didn’t know there was an entire calendar month dedicated to c-section awareness??

 Honest confession: I cried after each of my three c-sections.
 Like, ugly cried.

-I even cried while in the OR during my third delivery, much to the dismay of my confused anesthesiologist, who could do little more than pat my shoulder, and assure me that everything would be okay.
+I even cried while in the OR, on the operating table no less, during my third delivery, much to the dismay of my confused anesthesiologist, who could do little more than pat my shoulder, and assure me that everything would be okay.

 Those tears were not just from pain and discomfort, things any pregnant woman who has reached full-term in her pregnancy knows all too well.